Table of Contents

 See the video tutorial of the design process:

-The refining and sub-division are usually repeated until the intended mesh is created.
+The refining and sub-division are usually repeated until the intended solid is created.
 Box modeling is usually being used together with the edge modeling technique.

 4) Digital Sculpting